rustsbi/rustsbi/README.md

 ## Binary downloads

-Most users would get RustSBI binary download from the RustSBI Prototyping System.
-Check out the link [here](https://github.com/rustsbi/standalone) to download binary package for your platform.
+Most users would get RustSBI binary download from the RustSBI Prototyper.
+Check out the documents [here](https://github.com/rustsbi/rustsbi/tree/main/prototyper) to build or download images for supported platforms.

-Boards, SoC vendors and research groups would provide dedicated RustSBI package for supported platforms.
+Boards, SoC vendors and research groups may sometimes provide dedicated RustSBI package for supported platforms.
 There are packages exists on [awesome-rustsbi](https://github.com/rustsbi/awesome-rustsbi): it is a curated list of awesome things related to RustSBI, which includes some implementation projects maintained by individuals or the community.